artkeller/CYFRAM/MANUFACTURER_COMPLIANCE_CHECKLIST.md

 defined in the EU Cyber Resilience Act (Regulation (EU) 2024/2847).

 Status: Proof of Concept (PoC) – Training & Audit Readiness
+Scope: covers both the Legacy track (`src/`, frozen) and the Pro track (`pro/`, actively maintained).
+Checkbox state below is unchanged from the prior review and reflects the repository as a whole, not a per-track assessment — see `Audit-Traceability-Matrix.md` for the per-track compliance-depth breakdown (Legacy: Partial in several areas; Pro: Full).

 ---